vercel/next.js/docs/basic-features/data-fetching/getStaticProps.md

 description: Fetch data at build time with `getStaticProps` (Static Generation) API reference.
 ---

-# `getStaticProps` (Static Generation)
+# `getStaticProps`

-If you export an `async` function called `getStaticProps` from a page, Next.js will pre-render this page at build time using the props returned by `getStaticProps`.
+If you export an `async` function called `getStaticProps` (static generation) from a page, Next.js will pre-render this page at build time using the props returned by `getStaticProps`.

 ```jsx
 export async function getStaticProps(context) {